 It depends on the type of app you are using.
 Most website owners lean towards open-source applications such as WordPress, Magento, PrestaShop, or Drupal.
 As these applications receive regular updates and have a huge community developing plugins themes and modules, ever since the announcement from Google, they are fully responsive.
 Nevertheless, you should ALWAYS make sure that any visual front-end modifications you purchase for these scripts are mobile-friendly.
 Vendors usually mention this in their documentation, so you should always go over it before making a choice.

 If you do not want to use an open-source app for your online endeavor, and you want it built from scratch, employ a certified web developer would be the best decision.
-I should explicitly let him know that you wish the website to be mobile-friendly.
+You should explicitly let them know that you wish the website to be mobile-friendly.